-To get started with WebFile for franchise tax, all you need is your 6-digit XT WebFile number listed on your Franchise Tax notice.
+To get started with WebFile for franchise tax, all you need is your 6-digit XT WebFile number listed on your Franchise Tax notice and have Adobe Reader 8.1.1 or higher installed on your computer.
 WebFile is available online at www.window.state.tx.us/webfile.